I like to collect things: vintage globes, old trophies, ideas into my commonplace book and white pitchers.

-One of my favorite things to collect is white ironstone pitchers.
+White ironstone pitchers are one of my favorite things to collect.
 I love their curves and handles and spouts.
 They’re not just beauty in my kitchen, I use them for sauces and dressings, iced tea and flowers.
 I use at least one everyday.
 Every night I set out a small creamer on a saucer.
-Then every morning, I pad down the stairs and fill the creamer with half and half for my fresh-brewed coffee.
+Then every morning, I pad down the stairs, barefoot and in the dark, and fill the creamer with half and half for my fresh-brewed coffee.
+I like to swirl the cream into a rich dark roast.

 She went down to the well, filled her pitcher, and came up . . .